rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

     <span style="color:blue;"><a id=crw_dev_filelocation_4.11 href=""></a></span>
     </p>

-2. In your IDE (it may take some time to open ... ⏰☕️), open a new terminal by hitting the hamburger menu on top left then select `Terminal > New Terminal` from the menu.
+2. In your IDE (it may take some time to open ... ⏰☕️), open a new terminal by hitting the hamburger menu on top left and then selecting `Terminal > New Terminal` from the menu.

     ![new-terminal](./images/new-terminal.png)